-Dean's Executive Fellowship Cohort Program
+Dean's Executive Fellowship Cohort Program (Currently Closed)

 Texas Tech University's Department of Curriculum and Instruction is pleased to announce the Dean's Executive Fellowship Cohort Program as part of TTU's ongoing efforts to promote the internationalization of the TTU community and increase the representation of historically underrepresented students.
 By recruiting and retaining students within these areas, we seek to enhance the quality of education and research for all students and faculty while making a meaningful contribution to society and the world.

-The Dean's Executive Fellowship Cohort Program (herein program) is undergirded by the belief that our scholarly community is enriched by individuals who, through their diverse backgrounds and life experiences, contribute to an intellectually challenging and inclusive educational environment.
+The Dean's Executive Fellowship Cohort Program (herein program) is undergirded by the belief that our scholarly community is enriched by individuals who, through their varied backgrounds and life experiences, contribute to an intellectually challenging and inclusive educational environment.
 The cohort nature of this program affords fellows a transnational, transformative, and transdisciplinary academic and scholarly environment in which they collectively and collaboratively learn theoretical perspectives and methodological approaches in education research and scholarship through face-to-face faculty mentorship.
 Program priorities are to maximize opportunities for international students as well as domestic students who identify with historically underrepresented groups, including first-generation students.
-Through this prioritization, the program aims to provide these students with opportunities to learn in and from an environment that reflects the rich global and demographic diversity of our campus and society.
-To that end, the Department of Curriculum and Instruction encourages applications from individuals both domestic and international, whose sociodemographic backgrounds and/or scholarly activities will contribute significantly to the program's following mission of diversity, equity, inclusion, and academic excellence.
+Through this prioritization, the program aims to provide these students with opportunities to learn in and from an environment that reflects the rich global and demographic variance of our campus and society.
+To that end, the Department of Curriculum and Instruction encourages applications from individuals both domestic and international, whose sociodemographic backgrounds and/or scholarly activities will contribute significantly to the program's mission of academic excellence.